openminds/axis-netcam/README.txt

   f.write(c.snapshot_jpeg)
   f.close

-For more information about using a Camera object, see the AxisNetcam::Camera RDocs.
+For more information about using the Camera class, see the AxisNetcam::Camera RDocs.

 ------